yamagen/JADH2025-poster/PresentationMemo_en.md

 # 🗣 Key Points to Discuss During the Presentation (English, Bullet Points)

+## Source Text
+* Base Text: Saga-bon (held by the National Institute of Japanese Literature)
+* Facsimile: Ise Monogatari from the National Institute of Japanese Literature's Kok sho Database
+* Illustrations: From the "Japanese Classical Text Dataset" (held by the National Institute of Japanese Literature, etc.)
+* License: Creative Commons License
+* Copyright Holder: Satoshi Nakagawa / 中川聡

 ## 1. Introduction

 * *Ise Monogatari* is a classical work of Japanese literature from the early 10th century Heian period.